developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 A. In the StageNow home screen, click “All Settings” from the left menu.
 Click “Create Setting” at the top right. <br>
 ![img](SN_Settings.JPG)
 _Figure 14.
 Import into CSP Library_ <br>
 B. Select the MX version for the device.
 For the “Setting Type”, select “com.zebra.devicetracker."
 Enter a name for the setting.
 Enter the server URL e.g. `name.company.com:8080/zdvc/dtrk`, where "name.company.com:8080" is replaced with the appropriate domain name and port number.
 Select the desired option to determine whether or not to allow the end user to edit the setting.
-Enter the "Server Auth UserName" and "Server Auth Password", both designated during server install.  <br>
+Enter the "Server Auth Key" and "Server Auth Password", both designated during server install.  <br>
 ![img](SN_CreateSettings.JPG)
 _Figure 15.
 Create New Setting_ <br>
 C. Tap Save.
 The new setting is listed in the Settings screen.